jezer0x/barren-wuffet/README.md

 ## Fund Manager

 This contract allows any fund manager to create funds, accept deposits into the fund.
-They can trigger trades from the funds by subscribing to TradeManager Trades (IFTTT), or take synchronous Actions.
+They can trigger trades from the funds by subscribing to DegenStreet Trades (IFTTT), or take synchronous Actions.

 ## Trade Manager

-Trades are created by sending a set of Triggers, Actions along with constraints into TradeManager.
+Trades are created by sending a set of Triggers, Actions along with constraints into DegenStreet.
 The Trigger -> Action pair is called a "Rule".
-TradeManager uses the Rule Executor to set up the Rules, but they are initially deactivated.
+DegenStreet uses the Rule Executor to set up the Rules, but they are initially deactivated.

 After a trade is created, collateral can be deposited into the trade.

-Constraints are trade-level restrictions (like min-collateral) that the TradeManager will use to decide when to accept deposits, when to activate the Rules, and when to allow withdrawal of the deposits.
+Constraints are trade-level restrictions (like min-collateral) that the DegenStreet will use to decide when to accept deposits, when to activate the Rules, and when to allow withdrawal of the deposits.

 ## Rule Executor